Fuel depot blaze in Ukraine kills five

 The bodies of three firemen, unaccounted for after the explosion ripped through the area as they battled the fire, had been found, Avakov said.
 Two other people died and several others were injured, the emergency services said.

-Sixty-two fire-fighting units and three trains delivering water and supplies have been mobilized, emergency services said.
+Sixty-two fire-fighting units and three trains delivering water and supplies have been mobilised, emergency services said.

-Rescuers had evacuated people from within a two-kilometer radius of the fire, Turchynov said.
+Rescuers had evacuated people from within a two-kilometre radius of the fire, Turchynov said.

 Interior Ministry official Zoryan Shkiryak said police were investigating three possible causes of the fire -- "violations of fuel storage regulations, technical malfunctions or arson".